-McCrossan Boys Ranch ensures that appropriately certified and/or licensed professionals will be employed to provide services to students with disabilities.
+McCrossan Boys Ranch , through its agreement with East Dakota Educational Cooperative as the LEA, ensures that appropriately certified and/or licensed professionals will be employed to provide services to students with disabilities.
 In addition, the district will provide ongoing training to all staff and paraprofessionals to assist all in the provision of services to students with disabilities.
 Further, the district ensures that each special education teacher at the elementary, middle, and high school level is highly-qualified per the standards of the ESEA.
 The district will take steps to recruit, hire, train and retain highly qualified personnel as specified under SD administrative rule.